It is an indication that the baby is not well in the womb; it is a rare complication of childbirth.

-It normally occurs when the fetus has not been getting enough oxygen.
+It usually occurs when the fetus has not been getting enough oxygen.

-When a baby is in distress, it may require immediate intervention, a cesarean delivery, or certain methods of intrauterine resuscitation to avoid any harm or injury to the baby.
+When a baby is in distress, it may require immediate intervention, a cesarean delivery, or specific methods of intrauterine resuscitation to avoid any harm or injury to the baby.

-If fetal distress is not managed, more serious injuries can occur, such as hypoxic-ischemic encephalopathy .
+More severe injuries can occur if fetal distress is not managed, such as hypoxic-ischemic encephalopathy.

 It is a widely applicable term that refers to the symptom of a problem, not the cause.